 Continue Reading

 Moodle isn't designed to be printed.
-It can be done; however, it isn't particularly attractive nor is it the suggested use.
-The following steps are required to print a quiz when no other options are available.
-Use the Chrome Web Browser (Firefox is not recommended for this task as it treats printing just a little [...]
+It can be, but isn't particularly attractive nor suggested in most cases.
+If no other options are available you can use these steps to print out your Moodle Quiz.
+Use the Chrome Web Browser (Firefox is not recommended as it's printout is a little more difficult to read.)
+Duplicate [...]

 Continue Reading